 Pros and Cons of leasebacks

 Before commencing, both the seller/lessee and the buyer/lessor must weigh the benefits and drawbacks of a selling leaseback deal.
-In general, a selling leaseback presents all sides with rational economic benefits.
+In general, a lease-buyback deal presents all sides with rational economic benefits.

 However, the parties must take steps to follow accounting principles or else the leaseback agreement will fail.